bixb922/crank-organ/README.md

 There are many places on internet to describe how to build a crank organ, how to design and cut the pipes, make bellows, windchests, etc.  That description is not part of this repository.

+Please post an github issue for any question you might have.
+Please star this repository if you like what you have seen.

 ## How is this solution used?

 Once the hardware is build (see hardware plans in the doc-hardware folder), install the software, and copy your MIDI files to the microcontroller via WiFi or USB.
 You can add more information such as title and genre to the music.

 You control the order of the tunes with the cell phone.
 You select tunes to play by tapping on them on the tunelist page on the cell phone.
+This is done with a very intuitive and easy to use interface using a common browser like Chrome or Firefox.
+Everything is done over web pages: select a tune, control setlists, configuration, etc.

 There are several ways to select tunes to be played: